 - Bitch in Sheep's Clothing: As the creators note, most Fascist victories don't come from passing all their policies, they come from Hitler acting like a trustworthy Liberal and getting elected Chancellor.
 The instructions recommend that Fascists as President feed Hitler as Chancellor a Liberal policy if they can, to keep him as clean as possible.

-- Card-Carrying Villain: If Team Fascist acts like this, they're more than likely to lose.
+- Card-Carrying Villain: If the Fascists act like this, they're more than likely to lose.
 A more effective strategy is to subtly manipulate the table and sow mistrust among the Liberals rather than pass Fascist policies at every possible opportunity.

 - Deceased Fall-Guy Gambit: Any player that has been executed can no longer speak or non-verbally communicate with the other players, except to answer whether they were Hitler or not.
-This can be useful to the Fascists, who as President can pass a Liberal Chancellor two Fascist policies, pin the "treachery" on their Chancellor, then immediately execute him/her to prevent them from telling the rest of the table the truth.
+This can be useful to the Fascists, who as President can pass a Liberal Chancellor two Fascist policies, pin the "treachery" on the Chancellor, then immediately execute them to prevent them from telling the rest of the table the truth.
 Of course, this will immediately blow the President's cover, as only a Fascist would have anything to gain from killing somebody who obviously isn't Hitler, and if the game has progressed long enough to pass Fascist policies to kill players, the Chancellor couldn't be Hitler.

 - Gratuitous German: The ballot cards say "Ja" or "Nein" in addition to Yes and No.

 - He Who Fights Monsters: It's possible for a Liberal win to result in a fascist dictatorship in all but name if enough Fascist policies are enacted first.